JeanVydes/chatme-api/README.md

 the api is full functional to register/login and get user data

-for testing, debug, optimization i use ChatGPT
+for ideas, testing, debug, optimization i use ChatGPT